design-ninja/thai-tm30-helper/PRIVACY.md

 - Share data with third parties
 - Use analytics or tracking services
 - Store any data outside your browser
+- Have any mechanism to access user data

 ## Permissions